ActuallyTaylor/Firefly/README.md

 </p>

 # Firefly
-An iOS syntax highlighter based which combines and updates [Sourceful](https://github.com/twostraws/Sourceful) and [Highlightr](https://github.com/raspu/Highlightr).
+An iOS syntax highlighter which combines and gthen updates [Sourceful](https://github.com/twostraws/Sourceful) and [Highlightr](https://github.com/raspu/Highlightr).
+It also leverages the power of both too create a fast and featured editor.

 ## About this project
 This project is a combination of Sourceful by Paul Hudson (@twostraws) and Highlightr by J.P.
 Illanes (@raspu).
 Sourceful is a project combining Louis D’hauwe's SavannaKit and Source Editor.
 Highlightr merges Highlight.js with swift.